awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 Amazon ElastiCache for Redis introduces the next version of the Redis engine supported by Amazon ElastiCache, which includes [Authenticating Users with Role Based Access Control](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Clusters.RBAC.html), versionless support, client\-side caching and significant operational improvements\.

-Beginning with Redis 6, ElastiCache for Redis will offer a single version for each Redis OSS major release, rather than offering multiple minor versions\.
+Beginning with Redis 6\.x, ElastiCache for Redis will offer a single version for each Redis OSS major release, rather than offering multiple minor versions\.
 Versionless engine support is designed to minimize confusion and ambiguity on having to choose from multiple minor versions\.
 ElastiCache for Redis will also automatically manage the minor version of your running cache clusters, ensuring improved performance and enhanced security\.
+This will be handled through standard customer\-notification channels via a self\-service update campaign\.
+For more information, see [Self\-service updates in Amazon ElastiCache](Self-Service-Updates.md)\.

 You specify the engine version by using `6.x`\.
 ElastiCache for Redis will automatically invoke the preferred minor version of Redis 6 that is available\.